zoopyserg/automatic-rails-setup/README.md

-# Rails Setup on fresh Ubuntu install
+# Rails Setup on fresh Ubuntu 20.04 install

-A fast &amp; easy way complete Ruby on Rails Development Environment on a fresh install of Ubuntu (in under 15 minutes)
+A quick, easy and fully automatic way to get a complete Ruby on Rails Development Environment onto your fresh Ubuntu 20.04 PC.

+Have a fresh Ubuntu 20.04 system?
+Looking for a way to set it up for Rails?

+Launch this script, go grab a coffee, and when you come back it will be done.

+Approximate time of execution is about 15 minutes (more or less depending how fast is your CPU).

+Saves I just saved you 4 hours of tweaksetting up Rails manually.

+Want to thank me?
+Please support me on Patreon, I'll be happy: (https://www.patreon.com/vinogradoff_group_tip_jar/)[https://www.patreon.com/vinogradoff_group_tip_jar/]

+# Setup
 ````
 cd
 git init